Best Chicken Breeds for Beginners (2026 Picks)

 If you could only pick one breed for a backyard flock, this would be it.
 Rhode Island Reds are the Toyota Camry of the chicken world: reliable, practical, and everywhere for a reason.

 Egg production: 250 to 300 brown eggs per year.
-That is roughly 5 to 6 eggs per week at peak production.
-Few breeds can match this kind of output consistently.
+That's roughly 5 to 6 eggs per week at peak production.
+Few breeds match this consistently.

 Temperament: Friendly but independent.
 They're not typically lap chickens, but they're curious and will follow you around the yard.
 Some hens can be a little bossy with other breeds, so keep that in mind if you're mixing flocks.